What Is Privacy by Design and Why It's Important for the GDPR

 You should always aim to prevent privacy problems and data breaches, rather than react to them as they happen.

-One way of doing this is performing a periodic risk analysis where you identify potential privacy and data risks and their impacts to your business.
+One way of doing this is performing a periodic risk analysis where you identify potential privacy and data risks and their impacts on your business.
 You can then take data protection measures before any negative impacts happen, essentially preventing them.

 We developed a useful risk analysis template that can help you to get started with proactively identifying risks in your organisation.